Cognitive Behavioral Therapy for Chronic Pain

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on using Cognitive Behavioral Therapy for pain management, so it's best to discuss your medications with the trial coordinators.

-How is Cognitive Behavioral Therapy for Chronic Pain (CBT-CP) different from other treatments for chronic pain?
+What evidence suggests that Cognitive Behavioral Therapy for Chronic Pain is effective for chronic low back pain?

 LT